snehamuthu326/DSA-for-Beginner/README.md

 4. Longest Common Prefix (No. 14): Finding the longest common prefix among a list of strings.

 5. Implement strStr() (No. 28): A basic string searching algorithm (similar to indexOf()).

+# III.
+Hash Maps/Hash Sets

+Hash maps (HashMap) and hash sets (HashSet) are incredibly useful for efficient lookups.

+Two Sum (No. 1): (Reiterated, as it's a prime example of HashMap usage)

+Contains Duplicate (No. 217): (Reiterated, as HashSet is an optimal solution)

+Valid Anagram (No. 242): (Reiterated, for character counting with HashMap)

+Happy Number (No. 202): Involves detecting cycles, which can be done with a HashSet.